fmajestic/asp-2018/README.md

-# Personal projects and lab solutions for ASP 2018.
+# Personal projects, exam excercises, and lab solutions for ASP 2018.